cs3157/recitations/K-File-IO/file-io.md

 ### Redirecting I/O ###

-While most input and output to/from programs will go to the shell, it is possible to redirect the source of stdin or the destination of stderr and stdout.
-The `<` and `>` characters are used to denote redirection at the console. `2>` will redirect stderr whereas `>` will redirect stdout. `2>&1` will redirect stderr to the same location as stdout. `>>` will append the output to a file instead of overwriting the file.
-You can use other programs or files on either side of most of these operators.
+Lots of input and output to/from programs is visible in the shell (your terminal screen).
+That being said, it's possible to redirect the source of stdin or the destination of stderr and stdout.

+There are several kinds of redirection possible from the console:
+- `>` redirects the standard output of the left argument to the right argument.
+  For example `echo "hello world" > hi.txt` will write the words 'hello world' to a file called `hi.txt`.
+- `2>` is similar, except that it takes the standard error and redirects it, rather than the standard output.
+- `<` does 'input redirection', meaning that the contents of the file on the right of the operator serves as the standard input of the left argument.
+For example, after running the example above, `echo < hi.txt` will print "hello world" to the console.
+ - `2>&1` will redirect stderr to the same location as stdout.
+ - `>>` will append the output to a file instead of overwriting the file.

+Here are some examples to try out from your UNIX console:
      [1] $ cat myfile.c
      [2] $ cat < myfile.c
      [3] $ cat myfile.c > cat